siljamdev/FragRoom/README.md

 When translating from Shadertoy, you can specify the id of the shader (http://www.shadertoy.com/view/XXXXXX) instead of having to download it.

 For example, the code of [this Shadertoy shader](https://www.shadertoy.com/view/43KczD) was translated using FragRoom.
+There are some examples [here](./examples/translations).

+## Web feature
+You can transform FragRoom files into *html* files that contain everything needed for the shader to be executed in the browser, using WebGL2.
+It contains the textures, the shader code, and everything else needed.
+To transform it, you have to use the command line interface as:
+`FragRoom web filePath`
+An *html* file will be generated.